MegaByteMark/intradotnet-efcore-infrastructure/README.md

-# IntraDotNet EntityFrameworkCore Optimizations
+# IntraDotNet EntityFrameworkCore Infrastructure

-Optimization classes to remove boilerplate when generating EntityFramework DbContexts, their associated entities and implementing common functionality like row based change auditing, soft deleting and optimistic concurrency.
+Optimization classes to remove boilerplate when generating EntityFramework DbContexts, their associated entities and implementing common functionality like row based change auditing, soft deleting and optimistic concurrency, repository and unit of work patterns.

 ## Getting Started